james3126/CloudflareDDNSUpdater/README.md

 # CloudflareDDNSUpdater
 A simple tool to update your Cloudflare DDNS automatically.

-## YOU MUST HAVE PYTHON3.5 OR GREATER, AND HAVE REQUESTS MODULE (This will be fixed at a later date)
+## YOU MUST HAVE PYTHON3.5 OR GREATER.

 #### This repo is currently under LOTS of active development.
 Please either keep ontop of updates, or star the repo and come back in a few days time once a full release has been made (I expect bugs at the moment, and keep applying fixes constantly.
 Feel free to inform me of any you find)